Internal HVAC Sealants – A Different Approach

 December of 2017 was the first time I used AC Smart Seal.

-Since I’ve used it 10-15 times, all units were well out of warranty and had leaking evaporators.
+Since then, I’ve used it 10-15 times.
+All units were well out of warranty and had leaking evaporators.

 I can report that not one system has had a failed compressor or blocked metering device.